 Sanctuaries protect many species that are threatened or in danger of extinction.
 Through the National Marine Sanctuaries Act, regulations at each sanctuary specify the types of activities that are compatible with stewardship of marine life and habitats.
 Sanctuary staff also conduct education programs to teach responsible behavior as a way to prevent harmful impacts.

-Sanctuaries are dynamic, constantly changing places where diverse marine ecosystems are affected by both natural and human-caused events.
-NOAA scientists and resource managers closely monitor water quality, living resources, and habitats within the sanctuary system to better understand ecosystem health and detect trends over time.
-Each sanctuary conducts research and monitoring activities tailored to the specific needs of site.
+NOAA scientists and resource managers closely monitor water quality, living resources, and habitats within sanctuaries to better understand ecosystem health and detect trends over time.
+Each sanctuary conducts research and monitoring activities tailored to that site.
 Research expeditions are frequently launched to gather more data to help protect these fragile areas.
-For example, the 2009 Gray's Reef Expedition focused on acoustic fish tagging and tracking, monitoring marine debris, and mapping the seafloor.
-Most of these expeditions combine research with education by also including teachers or students.

 Many of the sanctuaries harbor historic shipwrecks or artifacts from indigenous cultures.
 Protecting this heritage is a critical mission of NOAA's sanctuary system, but the mission doesn't end there.
 Sanctuary staff also work to preserve documents, oral histories and traditional knowledge encompassing our historical connection to the sea.

 Volunteers help to ensure marine sanctuaries remain America's underwater treasures for future generations.
 A volunteer opportunity at our sanctuaries can include anything from diving to whale identification, beach cleanups, water quality monitoring, collecting field observations and surveys, acting as visitor center docents, or wildlife monitoring.